FRCTeam2984/training2019/README.md

 # training2019
-Base code for a basic driveable robot to train new members
+Training code for a basic driveable robot